Back to Projects

 After years of having a reputation of being narrow and dangerous, the decision was made to replace the footbridges that ran either side of the Hungerford Bridge in London, with new structures.
 The bridges connect Charing Cross and Embankment stations to the north and Waterloo on the south.

-A competition was launched in 1996 to design two new footbridges that would flank the existing Hungerford Bridge and commemorate the 50th anniversary of the Queen’s coronation.
+A competition was launched in 1996 to design two new footbridges.

-Using approximately 180 Macalloy 460 Tie Rods on each deck, the tendons were used as deck and backstays, in which the backstays were placed under tension.
-Specially manufactured tendons threaded M125 were used to create single node points, restraining up to four M64 backstays.
-In addition, Macalloy 1030 Post-Tensioning Bars were used as trunnion restraints and to hold down bolts.
+The tendons were employed as deck and backstays, with roughly 180 Macalloy 460 Tie Rods throughout the deck, and the backstays were placed under tension.
+Furthermore, M125 threaded tendons have been used to produce single node points, restraining up to four M64 backstays.
+As trunnion restraints and holding down bolts, Macalloy 1030 Post-Tensioning Bars were utilised.

 Year